rafaelcn/rafaelcn.github.io/_posts/2018-07-09-c-iterators.md

 ## Actual Implementation

 An iterator encapsulates, in C++, a container.
-In the C implementation, however, encapsulates a struct of a traversable list, in this case, a [single linked list](https://en.wikipedia.org/wiki/Linked_list).
+In the C implementation, however, it encapsulates a struct of a traversable list, in this case, a [single linked list](https://en.wikipedia.org/wiki/Linked_list).

 A single linked list is, simple put, a dynamically allocated list, which means